Automattic/wp-calypso/packages/packaged-tour/README.md

 ### Keyboard Navigation

-The following functionality is provided to any implementation:
+The following functionality is provided:

-- Minimize or close the tour on ESC key press (depending on configuration - if a minimized step is rendered, then first press will minimize)
+- Minimize or close the tour on `ESC` key press (depending on configuration - if a minimized step is rendered, then first press will minimize)
-- Go to previous/next step on left/right arrow key press
+- Go to previous/next step on `left/right` arrow key press

 ## Config